Who was Nikhil Somwanshi? Krutrim employee who died by suicide, as colleague alleges ‘extreme work pressure’ | Company Business News

-The alleged suicide of tech employee Nikhil Somwanshi has gained spotlight after a colleague took to social media platform Reddit to allege that the deceased was under “extreme work pressure”.
-He was found dead on May 8.
+The alleged suicide of Nikhil Somwanshi, an engineer at Ola’s artificial intelligence arm, Krutrim, has gained spotlight after another employee of the company took to the social media platform Reddit and alleged that the deceased was under “extreme work pressure”.

+His body was found in Agara Lake in Bengaluru on May 8, NDTV reported, citing the case FIR.

-According to the Reddit post by a user who claims to be a coworker of Nikhil Somwanshi, and identified as only Kirigawakazuto, the suicide was due to “extreme work pressure”.
+According to the Reddit post, a user who claimed to be a coworker of Nikhil Somwanshi, and identified as only ‘Kirigawakazuto’, Nikhil committed suicide due to “extreme work pressure”.

-The user alleged Nikhil Somwanshi worked with two other people who left the company, leading to all work being pushed on him.
+The user alleged that two people had quit the company, leading to all work being pushed on him.
 He claimed working with the manager, especially for freshers, is “traumatic”.

 Nikhil Somwanshi was a machine learning engineer with Krutrim, the artificial intelligence (AI) unit of Bhavish Aggrawal-led Ola.